 Virtual therapy for eating disorders

-I help those 12+ years old who have eating and body image difficulties.
+I help those who have eating and body image difficulties.
 Eating disorder recovery is a challenging road for the affected individual, as well as their family and friends.
 It takes specialist support, expert knowledge, understanding, and compassion to reach recovery.
 I offer this in all my therapy services.

-My training as an occupational therapist gives me a unique approach to eating disorder therapy.
+My training as an occupational therapist gives me a unique approach to eating disorder therapy, focusing on the practical application of skills to daily life.
 While always keeping in mind the psychology of those who struggle with eating difficulties, I also understand our sensory systems – how they affect our ability to self-regulate and cope with distress.
-I work with people through their sensory systems to learn how to self-soothe, manage anxiety, and tolerate difficult sensations (like fullness after a meal).
+I work with people through their sensory systems to teach them how to self-soothe, manage anxiety, and tolerate difficult sensations (like fullness after a meal).

-I also practice as a psychotherapist, using talk therapy to help you become more aware of your thoughts and how they affect your emotions and behaviour.
-We delve into your core beliefs about yourself and food, and work to “debunk” the thinking that damages your relationship with food.
-For most people, balancing talk therapy with sensory or embodied work (e.g. breathwork and gentle movement) is very effective.
+I also practice psychotherapy, using talk therapy to help clients become more aware of their thoughts and how they affect their emotions and behaviour.
+We delve into their core beliefs about themselves and food, and work to “debunk” the thinking that keeps the eating disorder going.
+For most people, balancing talk therapy and occupational therapy with sensory work is very effective.

 Although you don’t need a diagnosis to work with me, some diagnoses that I commonly work with are: